-A recent example of this was the SmartestEnergy Group's investigation into the publicised discovery that up to 40% of UK solar farms were built using panels from firms linked to forced labour abroad.
-Due to SEL's work with solar generators in the UK, a successful risk assessment was performed on our supply chains and customer relationships to address any potential Modern Slavery concerns.
+An example of this was our investigation into the publicised discovery that up to 40% of UK solar farms were built using panels from firms linked to forced labour abroad.
+Due to our work with solar generators in the UK, a risk assessment was performed on our supply chains and customer relationships to address any potential modern slavery concerns.

-The creation of our 'Modern Slavery Policy' was the first step towards the Company having processes in place to:
+The creation of our 'Modern Slavery Policy' in 2016 was the first step towards the Company having processes in place to: